|

 Make changes if it doesn’t look right on all of them.

-- Upload the page to your web host, and check all the links.
+- Upload the page to your web host, and check all of the links.

 -